soheyldaliraan/local-password-manager/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please open an issue or contact me at [soheyl.daliraan1@gmail.com](mailto:soheyl.daliraan1@gmail.com).

 ---